Family: Caprifoliaceae (Honeysuckle Family)

 U.S. Present: AK, CA, CO, CT, DE, IA, IL, IN, KS, KY, MA, MD, ME, MI, MN, MT, ND, NE, NH, NJ, NY, OH, PA, RI, SD, UT, VA, VT, WI, WV, WY

-Distribution: Amur, Tartarian, Morrow's, and pretty honeysuckle generally range from the central Great Plains to southern New England and south to Tennessee and North Carolina.
+Distribution in Texas: Amur, Tartarian, Morrow's, and pretty honeysuckle generally range from the central Great Plains to southern New England and south to Tennessee and North Carolina.
 The remaining species are sporadically distributed.

 List All Observations of Lonicera tatarica reported by Citizen Scientists